Hermite spectral method for the inelastic Boltzmann equation: Introduction

 The rest of this paper is organized as follows: in Sec. \ref{sec:pre}, we introduce the inelastic collision operator and the general framework of the Hermite spectral method.
-The algorithm to discretize the collision term and the special simplification for the VHS model are given in Sec. \ref{sec:method}.
-The whole numerical scheme is completed in Sec. \ref{sec:numerical} with numerical experiments presented in Sec. \ref{sec:experiment}.
+Sec. \ref{sec:method} describes the algorithm for discretizing the collision term, along with special simplifications for the VHS model.
+The complete numerical scheme is given in Sec. \ref{sec:numerical}, followed by presentation of the numerical experiments in Sec. \ref{sec:experiment}.
 The paper ends with some concluding remarks in Sec. \ref{sec:conclusion} and several supplementary contents in the Appendix.